 Jennie Logan discovers an antique dress in her attic that allows her to travel back in time.
 Soon she's torn between life with her philandering husband and a romance with a handsome artist who was murdered at the turn of the century.

 A young woman named Jennie Logan is trying to rebuild her shattered marriage.
 She and her husband move to an old Victorian style home, where she finds a beautiful dress in the attic, which has a tear in the shoulder.
 She has the dress repaired.
 When she tries it on in the restored attic, she suddenly finds herself in another era.
 This time travel seems to happen whenever she wears the dress.
-She learns the house was once owned by an artist who died under mysterious circumstances.
+She learns the house was once owned by an artist named David Reynolds who died under mysterious circumstances.
 She meets the artist and eventually falls in love with him.
 Knowing what she does about his fate, can her love save him and change history?Written by

 17 of 18 people found this review helpful.

 Was this review helpful to you?

 | Report this